DS202-at-ISU/lab-2-lab2_team14/README.md

 # Lab report \#1

+**TL;DR** Sales price is the most important variable, and follows a linear relationship with Total Living Area.
+Acres and Sales Price also follow a linear relationship, albeit with a much lower strength.

 Follow the instructions posted at
 <https://ds202-at-isu.github.io/labs.html> for the lab assignment.
 The
 work is meant to be finished during the lab time, but you have time